I am a first-year direct entry PhD student in the Astronomy and Astrophysics program at the University of Toronto.

 I received my B.Sc. in Combined Honours Physics and Astronomy from the University of British Columbia in 2025.

-Recent Work
+Recent Work (selected)

 Simulating dark matter observations